Photo: Barrel cellar at Privato Vineyard & Winery

 about half an hour’s drive north of downtown Kamloops.
 The premium wines are well worth

-Most of the wineries near Salmon Arm benefit from the
+Most of the wineries near Salmon Arm benefit from the moderating effect of

 .
 But they all played